Home · General Resources · Legal Profession (70 sites)

 Council for Licensed Conveyancers

 The Council for Licensed Conveyancers (CLC) is the regulatory body for licensed conveyancers in England and Wales.
-The Consumers section of its web site includes a searchable directory of licensed conveyancers and details of complaints procedures.
-The CLC's Rules, Regulations and accompanying Guidance Notes are also available for download.
+The Consumer Information section of its web site includes a searchable directory of licensed conveyancers and details of complaints procedures.
+The CLC’s Handbook is available for download.

 Faculty of Advocates